samtaufa/nomoa.bsd/src/comms/xmpp/cluster.md

 <blockquote>
 Erlang systems which talk to each other must have the same <strong>magic cookie.</strong>
-The easiest way to achieve this is by having a file called .erlang.cookie in you home directory on all machines on which you are going to run Erlang systems communicating with each other.
+The easiest way to achieve this is by having a file called <em>.erlang.cookie</em> in you home directory on all machines on which you are going to run Erlang systems communicating with each other.
 </blockquote>

-Copy /var/db/ejabberd/.erlang.cookie from the *first* node to replace the cookie in the *second* node.
+Copy */var/db/ejabberd/.erlang.cookie* from the *first* node to replace the cookie in the *second* node.

-/var/db/ejabberd is the $!OpenBSD!$ Package default $HOME directory for the ejabberd server user _ejabberd.
+*/var/db/ejabberd* is the $!OpenBSD!$ Package default $HOME directory for the ejabberd server user *_ejabberd*.

 Keeping the cookie in the $HOME directory means that ejabberd on node *first* and *second* will allow RPC between the two servers.
-When you need to run as root, with the same privileges, you can specify the **-setcookie COOKIE-CONTENT**
+When you need to run as root, with the same privileges, you can specify the *-setcookie COOKIE-CONTENT*

 <a name="cluster.nodes"></a>